 - Juri, in Revolutionary Girl Utena, has a locket with a picture of her unrequited crush, Shiori.
 She throws it into the lake in an attempt to distance herself from the manipulative Shiori (water seems to be a popular method of disposal for such items...) only to have it return to her later in what seems to be a case of the Clingy MacGuffin it's not really - the locket doesn't make its own way back to Juri, someone plants it where Shiori will find it, and she then uses it to taunt Juri.
 When Utena finally destroys the locket in a duel, Juri finally begins to move on with her life rather than mourn her unrequited love.

-- Manga angstfest MARS sees the painting that brought the Official Couple together in the first place incinerated, when the two lovers begin to doubt whether they can stay together.
+- Manga angstfest Mars (1996) sees the painting that brought the Official Couple together in the first place incinerated, when the two lovers begin to doubt whether they can stay together.

 - In Cowboy Bebop Jet keeps a broken pocket watch as a memento of his former lover Alyssa, who had walked out on him one day and left only the watch and a goodbye note without an explanation.
 Eventually Jet returns to Ganymede and meets up with Alyssa, now running a failing bar and having hooked up with a former criminal.
 She explains that she left Jet because she was tired of being taken care of and controlled, and prefers to try living on her own merits even if it means failing.
 Having obtained the closure of an explanation and realizing he's been unhealthily hung up on his own past (symbolized by the 'frozen time'), Jet tosses the broken watch into a canal and moves on.

-- Although it wasn't entirely Sara's choice to have her musical necklace stolen in Soukou No Strain, nor was it Ralph's to have his crayon drawing blown to bits later on, it still strongly symbolizes that their connection has been severed and one of them will have to kill the other, Big Brother Worship or not.
+- Although it wasn't entirely Sara's choice to have her musical necklace stolen in Str.A.In.: Strategic Armored Infantry, nor was it Ralph's to have his crayon drawing blown to bits later on, it still strongly symbolizes that their connection has been severed and one of them will have to kill the other, Big Brother Worship or not.

 - Throughout the first season of Code Geass, Suzaku hangs onto his father's pocketwatch despite the fact that it was broken a long time ago; later on, after Lelouch shoots Euphemia dead, he leaves the watch with her corpse.
 Rather than marking the point where he leaves the past and looks towards the future, however, this serves to further reinforce his being tied to the past, but now by his rage over Euphy's death rather than his own guilt over killing his father.

-- America tries to do this with all the gifts England gave him, but can't pull it off.
+- America of Hetalia: Axis Powers tries to do this with all the gifts England gave him when he was a child during the colonial period, but in the end can't bring himself to do it.

 - The house of the Elric Brothers in Fullmetal Alchemist serves as this.
 After Ed got his state alchemist license, they burned the house where they had lived with their mother and the same place where they tried to revive her through human transmutation before going on their quest to find the Philosopher's Stone.
-According to Pinako Rockbell, the Elric brothers think if they do not have a home to return to, then the could continue moving forward and not have to turn back.
+According to Pinako Rockbell, the Elric brothers think if they do not have a home to return to, then they could continue moving forward and not have to turn back.
+Hohenheim however states the real reason they burned the house was that they didn't want to face the reality of their mistake and were running away from the problems they should have faced instead.

 - At the beginning of the '90s revamp of Green Arrow, Black Canary burned her (ugly) Eighties costume, calling it "trash".
 Which would have been a bit more plausible if the story introducing the costume hadn't had as a plot point that it was extremely fire-resistant.